localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 ## Delete the local MSK cluster

-Run the following command to list your msk clusters
+Run the following command to list your MSK clusters

 {{< command >}}
 awslocal kafka list-clusters --region us-east-1